sayedabdul-aziz/ContactCars_Task/README.md

 ## ContactsCar

-This Flutter project is a GitHub repositories viewer that allows you to explore repositories, toggle between light and dark themes, and implement pagination for efficient data loading.
-Additionally, you can search for specific repositories.
+This Flutter project is a popular movies that allows you to explore movies, and implement pagination for efficient data loading.
+Additionally, you can show details for specific movie.

 ## Features